 In contrast, nearshore software development, also known as the extended team model, takes software development abroad to a nearby country.
 And with offshore outsourcing, companies export their development projects to a whole different continent.

-The answer to the question of ‘What is the best outsourcing model?’ largely depends on your priorities and business goals.
+The answer to the question of ‘What is the best software outsourcing model?’ largely depends on your priorities and business goals.
 Is your primary focus on maximizing cost savings, boosting productivity, or attracting the best external expertise money can buy?
 Give that serious thought — and make sure to check out our article on the different outsourcing models.

 2. Shortlist Potential Service Providers

 It will go a long way in dodging software development outsourcing pitfalls. if you look for companies that have:

 - High security standards

 - Good client and employee ratings on platforms such as Glassdoor

 3. Qualify Shortlisted Candidates